 OD Stat, the City’s overdose fatality review team, does just the opposite.
 As part of the Substance Use and Harm Reduction program, the team investigates a sampling of these lives and deaths, honoring individuals lost while learning what they can to prevent future fatalities.

-The team holds meetings every three months to discuss the circumstances of 4-5 Philadelphia residents who died from drug overdose, as well as their interactions with City systems, which include:
+The team holds meetings every three months to discuss the circumstances of four to five Philadelphia residents who died from drug overdose, as well as their interactions with City systems, which include:

 - Homeless services

 - Emergency medical services